 A careful skin examination may identify suspicious growths that may be cancer or growths that may develop into skin cancer (precancers).
-Adults should examine their skin once every month.
+Adults should examine their skin regularly.

 Skin cancer often appears on the trunk of men and on the legs of women.

 For more information, see the topic Protecting Your Skin From the Sun.

 Learn your ABCDEs, the changes in a mole or skin growth that are warning signs of melanoma:

 A melanoma may also look like a bruise that isn't healing, or it may show up as a brown or black streak under a fingernail or toenail.